 Instead of providing credits, Noiiz provides limitations based on download size.
-This offers greater versatility when downloading samples from the Noiiz library.
+This offers greater versatility when downloading sample packs from the Noiiz library.

-The fact that Noiiz uses a fixed payment for access to its entire library is another attractive feature that makes it more ideal for beginners and advanced producers alike.
+Noiiz uses a fixed payment for access to its entire library, which is another attractive feature that makes it more ideal for beginners and advanced producers alike.

 A VST plugin comes with the Noiiz platform, which plugs right into the production software you are already using.
 This plugin helps with the importing of sounds from the Noiiz library, while also giving you more control over the effects of the loop or sample.